 International adoption, also known as intercountry adoption, is when someone from one country adopts a child from a different country.
 An international adoption is permanent and must follow the related legal requirements.
 Per the conditions of an international adoption, people in the United States who would like to do an international adoption intend to have the adopted child permanently live with the person or persons adopting the child.

-Whether you’re just starting the international adoption process or you’re facing issues in the middle of the process, contact our immigration lawyers for help.
+Whether you’re just starting the international adoption process or you’re facing issues in the middle of the process, contact an experienced immigration lawyer for help.

 For International Adoption, The Country That A Child Comes From Matters